michaelsauter/crane/README.md

 # Crane
 Lift containers with ease

 ## Overview
 Crane is a tool to orchestrate Docker containers.
 It works by reading in some configuration (JSON or YAML) which describes how to obtain images and how to run containers.
 This simplifies setting up a development environment a lot as you don't have to bring up every container manually, remembering all the arguments you need to pass.
 By storing the configuration next to the data and the app(s) in a repository, you can easily share the whole environment.

-The current version is 2.0.
-All releases can be found on the [releases](https://github.com/michaelsauter/crane/releases) page.

 ## Installation
-The latest release can be installed via:
+The latest release (2.0.0) can be installed via:

 ```
-bash -c "`curl -sL https://raw.githubusercontent.com/michaelsauter/crane/master/download.sh`" && sudo mv crane /usr/local/bin/crane
+bash -c "`curl -sL https://raw.githubusercontent.com/michaelsauter/crane/v2.0.0/download.sh`" && sudo mv crane /usr/local/bin/crane
 ```

-You can also build Crane yourself by using the Go toolchain (`go get` and `go install`).
-Please have a look at the [release notes](https://github.com/michaelsauter/crane/releases) for the changelog if you're upgrading.
+All releases can be found on the [releases](https://github.com/michaelsauter/crane/releases) page.
+You can also build Crane yourself by using the standard Go toolchain.

+Please have a look at the [changelog](https://github.com/michaelsauter/crane/v2.0.0/CHANGELOG.md) when upgrading.

 Of course, you will need to have Docker (>= 1.6) installed.

 ## Usage
 Crane is a very light wrapper around the Docker CLI.
 This means that most commands just call the corresponding Docker command, but for all targeted containers.
-Additionally, there are a few special commands.
+The basic format is `crane <command> <target>`.

+When executing commands, keep the following 2 rules in mind:

+1. Crane will apply the command ONLY to the target
+2. Crane will do with other containers in the configuration whatever it takes in order for (1) to succeed

+As an example, imagine you have a container `web` depending on container `database`.
+When you execute `crane run web`, then Crane will start `database` first, then run `web` (recreating `web` if it already exists).
+There are ways to dynamically extend the target (so that `database` would be recreated as well for example) described below.

+Following are a list of supported commands and possible options:

 | Command | Maps to | Explanation and Options |
 | ------------- | ----------- | ---------|